htpcstation/htpcstation/README.md

 ### What You Need

 - A Linux PC (x86_64).
-Works well on low-power hardware like the Dell Wyse 5070 or any Intel J5005-class machine.
-Also runs fine on regular desktops and laptops.
+Works well on low-power hardware like old thin clients.
 - A gamepad or a keyboard.
 - Python 3.10 or newer.
 - **For retro games:** RetroArch installed (Flatpak recommended), plus ROMs with Batocera/Knulli/EmulationStation scraped metadata (`gamelist.xml` and artwork).
 HTPC Station does not scrape ROMs — prepare your library first.